hamishhuggard/100-projects/projects/198-peanutbot/README.md

 As a finetuning exercise, I finetuned TinyLlama (1B parameters) to replace all alphanumeric characters in its speech with the peanut emoji (🥜).

+Strictly speaking, replace every pair of alphanumeric characters with the peanut emoji because there are already two peanuts in the emoji.

 ![Preview](preview.png)

 ## Setup Instructions